Functional equation for LC-functions with even or odd modulator: The Main Theorem

-\begin{rem} (i) Assume that the modulator $p_f$ is even.
-If $p_f(0)\neq0$, then according to \fullref{Remark}{r:LC_Fun_Pol}, the LC-function $L(s,f)$ is holomorphic on the entire complex plane, except at $s=1$, where it has a simple pole with a residue equal to $p_f(0)$.
+\begin{remark} (i) Assume that the modulator $p_f$ is even.
+If $p_f(0)\neq0$, then according to Remark~\ref{r:LC_Fun_Pol}, the LC-function $L(s,f)$ is holomorphic on the entire complex plane, except at $s=1$, where it has a simple pole with a residue equal to $p_f(0)$.
 Therefore, the singularities on the right-hand side of \eqref{e:Fun_Equ_LC_Fun_Cos} and \eqref{e:Fun_Equ_LC_Fun_SInt} are removable, except at $s=0$.
 However, if $p_f(0)=0$, then by the same Remark, $L(s, f)$ is an entire function.
 Thus, all singularities on the right-hand side of these two equations are removable.